What is Toon Lagoon?

 Toon Lagoon has three restroom areas: the first is on the left side of the walkway as you come from Marvel Super Hero Island; the next one is by Wimpy’s hamburger shack; and the third is over at the Gasoline Alley shop.

 Lockers are not required to stow your personal items when you ride either Dudley Do-Right’s Ripsaw Falls or Popeye & Bluto’s Bilge-Rat Barges, but guests might want to seriously consider making use of the paid lockers that are outside each attraction, as you and anything you bring on these rides may get completely soaked.
-The lockers are typically $4 for the first 90 minutes, and $3 for each additional hour.
+The lockers start at $4 for the first 90 minutes, and $3 for each additional hour.

 The nearest first aid location is back in Port of Entry.